Migrating from v4.x to v5.x

 GraphQL.Utilities.DeprecatedDirectiveVisitor |

-Various classes' properties in the GraphQL.Language.AST
+Various classes' properties in the GraphQL.Language.AST namespace are now

-read-only instead of read-write, such as Field.Alias
+read-only instead of read-write, such as Field.Alias.

-Various classes' constructors in the GraphQL.Language.AST
+Various classes' constructors in the GraphQL.Language.AST namespace have been

 removed in favor of other constructors.